-This article is a continuation of our real estate investment series, Flip vs. Hold: What a Property Can Tell You.
+This article continues our real estate investment series, Flip vs. Hold: What a Property Can Tell You.
 Click here to read the first part.

 What Is My Debt Coverage Ratio?

 The third question you should ask yourself is whether your potential rental property will cash flow.
 This is why you must understand what the debt coverage ratio is.
 The debt coverage ratio (DCR) measures the landlord’s ability to make monthly mortgage payments from the income generated from renting that property.
-It tells you whether a rental will generate enough cash to pay for its expenses.
-Ultimately, it helps you decide if it’s an appropriate candidate in the long term or not.
+It tells you whether a rental property will generate enough cash to pay its expenses.
+Ultimately, it helps you decide if the property is an appropriate candidate to be a part of your real estate portfolio.

 You can calculate the DCR by dividing the property’s annual net operating income (NOI) by a property’s annual debt service.
-Annual net operating income is the annual total of the rents you are to receive.
-Annual debt service is the annual total of your mortgage payments (i.e. the principal and accrued interests).
+Annual net operating income is the yearly total of the rents you are to receive.
+Annual debt service is the total of your mortgage payments (i.e. the principal and accrued interests).
 If you make $10,000 in rent payments a year and you pay $10,000 in mortgage payments a year, your DCR is 1.
-The most basic rule of thumb is to keep your DCR no lower than 1.25% The surplus between your rental income and your mortgage expenses will go to covering your property’s taxes, your homeowner’s insurance and some routine maintenance.
-Ideally, it would cover a month or so of being in between tenants when no rent is coming in.
+The most basic rule of thumb is to keep your DCR no lower than 1.25%.
+The surplus between your rental income and your mortgage expenses will cover your property’s taxes, homeowner’s insurance, and routine maintenance.
+Ideally, it would cover a month or so of vacancy between tenants when no rent is coming in.

 Is This Property Located in a Neighborhood That Is Stable or Poised For Growth?

-Where your property is located affects not only its future value (and your future wealth), but also the type of the tenant that you can get.
-Obviously, any landlord hopes for a tenant who makes timely rent payments and treats the property with respect.
+Your property’s location affects not only its future value (and your future wealth) but also the type of tenant you can get.
+Obviously, any landlord hopes for a tenant who makes timely rent payments and treats the property respectfully.
 The more stable the neighborhood is, the easier it is to find such tenants.
-Less prosperous neighborhoods might offer a better debt coverage ratio, but you have to be more careful in selecting tenants.
-Chances are you will also spend more time managing them.
+Less prosperous neighborhoods might offer a better debt coverage ratio, but you must be more careful when selecting tenants.
+Chances are you will also spend more time managing them and collecting on rents.

 How Close Is This Real Estate Investment Property To Me?